 If this happens, you have a few options.
 First, you can try to fix the issues.
 A second option is to ask the bank to reconsider your account application.
 Lastly, you can try to find a bank that won’t check your past banking history.
-Scroll down to learn more about each of these three options.

-Banks With No Credit Check
+Look For an Online Bank With No Credit Check

 Better yet, Chime accounts have no monthly fees, no deposit requirements or minimum balance fees, and no overdraft fees.
 You can also get your paycheck up to 2 days early.